 Where time stops and energy is released.

-And yes, where the big sales occur – by selling.
+And yes, where the big sales happen – by selling.

 Oh, there’s that word again selling.

-I’ll bet many of you reading this got a tinge of anxiety just from reading the word selling.
+I’ll bet many of you reading this got a twinge of anxiety just from reading the word selling.